Frank-ai755/pdsnd_github/README.md

 `chicago.csv`, `new_york_city`, `washington` 3 bikeshare data files which bikeshare.py operates on added to .gitignore 16/12 (no evaluation required)

+### Contributions
+This is strictly a personal project for academic purposes

 ### Credits
 Udacity course materials were used in the creation of this project